Feeling better than before: Our partnership with ReachOut

 Even something as seemingly innocuous as emojis sparked a great amount of debate.
 Five years ago, I did not think I’d be spending whole days trawling Emojipedia! 😂 The wireframe testing also revealed to us that our idea of grouping symptoms together in more relevant clusters helped comprehension, but our filter system was not clear enough.

-Testing also showed that users had questions around the anonymity of ReachOut, and so we knew we had to amend our proto to make it clear from the outset, and at multiple interaction points throughout the process, that the NextStep tool is completely anonymous, and personal data is not stored anywhere.
+Testing also showed that users had questions around the anonymity of ReachOut, and so we knew we had to amend our prototype to make it clear from the outset, and at multiple interaction points throughout the process, that the NextStep tool is completely anonymous, and personal data is not stored anywhere.

 How do we create something beautiful yet functional within strict brand guidelines and taking into account varying levels of distress?